fengpeiyuan/ngx_http_limit_req2_module/README.md

 **ngx_http_limit_req2_module** - another nginx limit request module which limit user total request only.

+This module is a nginx http module, registerd in access and log phases, and store request' number in a specified shared memory zone.
+Each process share the 'limit_number/worker_processes' amount and control request amount individual, no lock yet.

 *This module is not distributed with the Nginx source.* See [the installation instructions](#installation).